330 Second St NE [PO Box 101] Long Beach, WA, 98631 USA | 360-642-1180 spchs330@gmail.com

 Surrender Checklist

-• Is your pet human aggressive?
+• Is your pet aggressive?
 Unfortunately, we do not have the resources at this time to rehabilitate feral or aggressive pets.
 Please read about our Community Cat and Trap-Neuter-Return Program.
 For aggressive pets, please contact your veterinarian or a trainer for recommendations.
 We can help with referrals, if needed.

 Unfortunately, we are unable to accept pets that don’t clear these criteria.